AFS-Bootcamp-202211-Group-A/practice-tdd-parking-lot/test_cases.md

 # Stroy1

-[] Case 1
+[x] Case 1
 - Given a parking lot, and a car,
 - When park the car,
 - Then return a parking ticket.

 [] Case 2
-- Given a parking lot with two cars, a correspond ticket,
+- Given a parking lot with a parked car, a correspond ticket,
 - When fetch a car,
 - Then return a correspond car